SECD machine

 The machine was the first to be specifically designed to evaluate lambda calculus expressions.
-It was originally described by Peter J. Landin in "The Mechanical Evaluation of Expressions" in 1964.
+It was originally described by Peter Landin in "The Mechanical Evaluation of Expressions" in 1964.
 The description published by Landin was fairly abstract, and left many implementation choices open (like an operational semantics).

-Lispkit Lisp was an influential compiler based on the SECD machine, and the SECD machine has been used as the target for other systems such as Lisp/370.
-In 1989 researchers at the University of Calgary worked on a hardware implementation of the machine.
+Lispkit Lisp was a compiler based on the SECD machine, and the SECD machine has been used as the target for other systems such as Lisp/370.
+In 1989, researchers at the University of Calgary worked on a hardware implementation of the machine, with the same rationale as a high-level language computer architecture related to a Lisp machine.